 Test week Success

-Well test week is upon me!
-It’s been six weeks since I started training with Ray and in all honestly it has flown.
+Well, test week is upon me!
+It’s been six weeks since I started training with Ray and in all honestly, it has flown.

 This week I’ve had the same 3 tests Ray gave me on the first week.
-That was a swim CSS, an FTP test and a 5km run TT.
+That was a swim CSS, an FTP test, and a 5km run TT.

-Now at the weekend when I saw the dreaded “test week” I was a bit apprehensive of how it would go!
+Now at the weekend when I saw the dreaded “test week” I was a bit apprehensive about how it would go!
 I had my two longest sessions of the week still to do, the long run and long brick and I knew my legs would be in bits come Monday the start of the test week.
-Luckily I had a flexibility session on the Monday and didn’t feel too bad waking up Tuesday morning and was really ready to give it a good shot getting some PBs on the test sessions.
+Luckily I had a flexibility session on a Monday and didn’t feel too bad waking up Tuesday morning and was really ready to give it a good shot getting some PBs on the test sessions.

 Tuesday – 5km TT